jonnonz1/nz-statute-book/acts/public/2020/public-service-act-2020.md

 **Long-term insights briefings**

 ### 8 Long-term insights briefings
-(1) A chief executive of a department must give a long-term insights briefing to the appropriate Minister at least once every 3 years and must do so independently of Ministers.
+(1) A chief executive of a department must give a long-term insights briefing to the appropriate Minister at least once in every 3-year period after 7 August 2020 and must do so independently of Ministers.
 (2) The purpose of a briefing is to make available into the public domain— (a) information about medium- and long-term trends, risks, and opportunities that affect or may affect New Zealand and New Zealand society:
   (b) information and impartial analysis, including policy options for responding to matters in the categories referred to in paragraph (a).